MrTeeett/Atlas/README.md

 ## Security (important)

-- By default it listens on `127.0.0.1:8080` — keep it that way and connect via an SSH tunnel or a reverse proxy with TLS.
+- The release `install.sh` initializer binds to `0.0.0.0:<random-port>` by default so you can access it remotely.
+This is risky on an internet-facing server — prefer SSH tunnel or a reverse proxy with TLS + firewall/IP allowlist.
 - `enable_exec: true` enables executing shell commands on the server from the browser — this is dangerous.
 If you enable it, use TLS, strong credentials, restrict the root, and preferably run under a dedicated low-privilege user.
 - Switching FS user in `Files` works via `sudo -n -u <user> atlas fs-helper ...` and requires a `sudoers` (NOPASSWD) rule for the Atlas binary; otherwise you'll get `403` instead of `500`.
   Example (service user `atlas`, binary `/opt/atlas/atlas`, allow only `sysdba`):